Sole Challenge 24 Hour - Fayetteville, PA - May 27 - 28, 2017

 A little after midnight, I took a break to give my feet a little tender care.
 I got a fresh pair of compression sock after I immersed my tired, beaten, and swollen feet in a nice ice bath.
 It felt so good.

 While my feet got re-energized, I ingested a few more calories - chicken noodle soup and left over mushroom and sausage pizza.
 They hit the spot.
 My favorite thing about the Sole Challenge was the well-lit spacious women's room with very clean stalls.
 And hot and cold running water and paper towels.
 I suspect the men's room was just as nice.
 No stinkin' unisex porta-potties here!

 I fueled and hydrated well during this ultra.
-Homemade Paleo almond chocolate chip cookies with walnuts, and coconut cream, almond butter, avocado, coconut water, dark chocolate almond milk, and lots of Nuun hydration in four flavors: lemon-lime, orange, tri-berry, and orange.
+Homemade Paleo almond chocolate chip cookies with walnuts, and coconut cream, almond butter, avocado, coconut water, dark chocolate almond milk, and Nuun hydration in four flavors: lemon-lime, orange, tri-berry, and grape.
 All held me over and kept me going for 50 1.5 mile laps into the break of dawn and the sunrise after a cold, foggy, misty night in the dark.
 Jon paced me and kept me company for the last 6 laps.

 I completed 77.36 miles in 23:03:54.
 I had plenty of time to add another 3 miles but my feet were hurting and I was more than happy to finish 2nd place female and 5th overall in a field of 24 runners.
 Only when I got home did I discover I had lost a toenail.
 This was a fun ultra.
 I was with fellow runners who have run other ultras with me.
-I shared the course with a runner who did not let his brain injury keep him from the 24 hour event.
-Another runner with ALS and cancer finished the 12 hour event.
+I shared the course with a runner who did not let his brain injury keep him from the 24-hour event.
+Another runner with ALS and cancer finished the 12-hour event.
 We all went home with a cool t-shirt and a finisher's medal to add to our story!